AnthonyKendall/Security-Onion/README.md

 ![image](https://github.com/user-attachments/assets/33dbd949-0523-4604-9c46-81a332a97203)

-While we wait for this to download, we can multi task and work on the next step by making sure our network switch is properly configured to send traffic to the TAP port.
+While we wait for this to download, we can multitask and work on the next step by making sure our network switch is properly configured to send traffic to the TAP port.

 Now, you do need a switch that does support many to one port mirroring (SPAN).
 I have the Unifi Pro 48 switch in my lab, so I will be using this.
 If you would like another recommendation, I suggest the Dell PowerConnect 7048P (https://hardwarestorm.com/dell-powerconnect-7048p-network-switch.html)